Keyboard shortcuts

 What makes this different from copying the editor

 You might wonder: why export to Markdown when you can just copy the text from the editor?
-The key difference is diagrams.
+The key difference is figures.

-In the Markdown export, every placeholder is replaced with the actual diagram rendered as SVG, wrapped in a <figure> element with your alt text:
+In the Markdown export, every figure tag is replaced with the actual image wrapped in a <figure> element with your alt text and caption:

 <figure>